dddrrreee/cs49n-19spr/labs/0-blink/README.md

    1. `cd part2`.
 Run `make.sh`.
    2. reset your pi: unplug the TTY-USB then plug it back in to your laptop.
-   3.  `rpi-install.py blink-pin20.bin` (in `part2/`).
+   3.  `pi-instally part2/blink-pin20.bin`.
 Should blink.
 If
 	not isolate the problem by trying the blink-pin20.bin in `part1/`, your lab partner's, etc.

 #### 5. write your own blink!

 Congratulations!
-You now have a working system, and have avoided a bunch of very annoying problems.
+You now have a working system, and have solved or avoided a bunch of very annoying problems.

 Now we get to the fun part.
 You'll read the Broadcom document to see how to turn the GPIO pins on yourself and then filling in the code in `part3/blink.c`.